 Rosin Cerate is a blog mostly about living things.
-My background is in pharmacology, occupational health, and environmental microbiology, so I tend to gravitate towards these areas of science.
-I also like making lists, surveys, and maps.
+My background is in pharmacology, public health, and environmental microbiology, so I tend to gravitate towards these areas of science.

 Correspondence should be directed to firstname.lastname@example.org.
-Hit me up with some random science questions.
 If I messed something up, and you have it in you to not be a complete jerk about it, please let me know.

 Rules of the blog:

 (1) Weirder tends to be better

 (2) Rehashing Wikipedia articles, while very tempting, is uncool

 (3) Cite freely available scientific publications whenever possible

 Before I came along, Rosin Cerate was an ointment-like medicine consisting of lard (from pigs), resin (from pine trees), and wax (from bees).
 It used to be a popular means of treating burns and blisters.
 I just thought it sounded cool.

 A tad more about me: I have a PhD, which I obtained by studying the thin layer of goo covering the world's oceans and lakes (it's known as the surface microlayer).
 I currently reside in Hamilton, a slightly worn out yet nevertheless charming city in Canada.

 If you'd like to, you can follow me on Twitter.
 I also have a tiny personal website.